Political Differences: The New Dealbreaker for Teen Relationships

 Donald Trump’s presidency saw policies and judicial appointments that significantly impacted women’s rights, LGBTQ+ protections, and racial minorities.
 His appointment of conservative Supreme Court justices led to the overturning of Roe v.
 Wade, stripping federal abortion protections.
 Additionally, his administration moved to ban transgender individuals from serving in the military.

-For many liberal women, these policies oppose fundamental human rights issues.
-As a result, dating someone who supports Trump isn’t just about opposing views on tax policy or government spending; it instead signals a deeper divide in values that many find non-negotiable in relationships.
+Many progressive women view these policies as opposing fundamental human rights issues.
+As a result, dating someone who supports Trump isn’t just about differing views on tax policy or government spending; it instead signals a deeper divide in values that many find non-negotiable in relationships.

 This trend aligns with broader societal patterns.
 Issues such as reproductive rights, gender, and equality have become personal for many students.
 Melody McDonald ‘26 said, “I wouldn’t date someone with different political views.
 The things [Trump] believes in go against my whole identity.
 Why would I date somebody who disagrees with me?
 It’s as if you just don’t like me — you don’t care for my well-being, my comfort, my race, or anything.”